wnameless/json-base/README.md

 }
 ```

-Sometimes, you may need a JSON producer in your library.
+Sometimes, you may need a JSON parser in your library.
 Here is the wrapper:
 ```java
 // GsonJsonCore, OrgJsonCore and JakartaJsonCore are also available JsonCore<?> jsonCore = new JacksonJsonCore();